cloudmesh/cloudmesh1/doc/source/developer.rst

     $ source ~/ENV/bin/activate

 Please note that you have to do this every time you open a terminal or login on the computer you work.
-Often you may forget it, so we recommend that you put it in your .bash_profile page at the end.
+Often you may forget it, so we recommend that you put it in your .bash_profile or .bashrc page at the end.

 Modify your rc file (optional):
 ------------------------